 2. The Pontotoc Hotel

 Back in the 1920s, The Pontotoc Hotel was actually a very well known bordello.
-These days the building may appear to be boarded up and abandoned, but there is actually family who lives their, occupying the first floor.
+These days the building may appear to be boarded up and abandoned.
+But there is actually family who lives there occupying the first floor.

-Despite this, the Davis family who live on the first floor and have done for 30 years say that the spirits are all very friendly and that she has only ever experienced a positive energy in the property!
+Despite this, the Davis family who live on the first floor and have done so for 30 years, say that the spirits are all very friendly and that she has only ever experienced a positive energy on the property!

 There is a very grisly story that is associated with the hotel and could go some way towards explaining why the building is haunted!